Probable lineup for Matchday 1 match

 + Chivas stove football heading to the 2022 Clausura of the MX League

 It should be remembered that the Sacred Herd presented three infections of COVID-19 this week, whereby Fernando Beltrán, Luis Olivas and the reinforcement Roberto Alvarado they will see no activity.
-Faced with these obstacles, the anticipation with which from the bench they have chosen their “preferred” to start a new championship, something that will help the eleven starting elements to oil mechanisms and movements to show good performances in these first duels.
+Faced with these obstacles, the anticipation with which they have chosen their team members from the bench must be highlighted. “preferred” to start a new championship, something that will help the eleven starting elements to oil mechanisms and movements to show good performances in these first duels.

 However, it is evident that there will be a lack of surprises in a line-up where the vast majority of players are from the past.
 Opening 2021, since they only added “Piojo” Alvarado to their ranks and it was learned that the young Paolo Yrizar, from Dorados de Sinaloa, he was also registered with Chivas despite the fact that it had initially been announced that he would play with Tapatío in the Expansion League.